 Fluoride filters utilizing activated alumina do not "dump in high concentrations of aluminum" into the water, and there is no connection between activated alumina and Alzheimer's Disease.
 (For more information, see Activated Alumina Fluoride Removal Myths.)

 As you can probably tell, I'm not totally sold on this water filter.
 That's why it's last on the list.
-But it is one of the top sellers on Amazon and has a lot of 5 star reviews and happy customers, so I thought I ought to include it.
+But it does seem to be popular and has a lot of happy customers, so I thought I ought to include it.
 You might want to check it out.